raneem-yad/sunshine_squad_hackathon_raneem/README.md

 - HTML: HTML (HyperText Markup Language) was used for creating the structure and content of web pages.
 - CSS: CSS (Cascading Style Sheets) was used for styling the HTML elements, creating a vibrant and cheerful design of Sunshine Squad.
 - JavaScript: JavaScript was used to add interactivity and dynamic features to the website, enhancing user experience with fun games and interactive elements.
-- Bootstrap: Bootstrap is a CSS framework used to design responsive and mobile-first websites.
-Sunshine Squad utilizes Bootstrap for its grid system and pre-designed components.
+- Bootstrap: Sunshine Squad utilizes Bootstrap for its grid system and pre-designed components.

 ### Backend Technologies
 - Flask: Flask is a lightweight web framework for Python used to build the backend of the website and handle server-side logic.